kunalsinghdadhwal/solcast/README.md

 ## Overview

 SolCast is a decentralized content creation platform built on the Solana blockchain, designed to empower creators in the Web3 content creation space.
-Drawing inspiration from Web2 platforms like YouTube and Twitch, ETHcast enables creators to tokenize their content as NFTs, fostering direct audience engagement and monetization through Solana's high-performance blockchain.
-Utilizing Anchor for smart contract development, ETHcast ensures secure, transparent, and intermediary-free transactions, creating a dynamic ecosystem for Web3 creators and their audiences.
+Drawing inspiration from Web2 platforms like YouTube and Twitch, SolCast enables creators to tokenize their content as NFTs, fostering direct audience engagement and monetization through Solana's high-performance blockchain.
+Utilizing Anchor for smart contract development, SolCast ensures secure, transparent, and intermediary-free transactions, creating a dynamic ecosystem for Web3 creators and their audiences.

 ## Problem Statement